Evacuation Plan

 Turn off propane gas service.
 Propane tanks often become dislodged in disasters.

-Emergency escape routes aid family members in exiting your home more quickly and safely.
+Emergency escape routes aid family members in exiting your home more quickly and safely in case of a fire or other disasters.

 It’s best to plan a second way out of each room, in case a door or hallway is blocked.